sw1ss/ctf/2019-03-22-Insomnihack/myBrokenBash.md

 almost there ;-)_1t_s_n0t_so_ea4y}
 ```

-Now I only needed to print the 'full' file:
+Now I only needed to print the 'full' file not only the characters after the carriage return:

 ```bash
 cat -A flag